PrzemekPolak/Zombie-apocalypse-simulator-php-laravel/README.md

 reroll them.

 In top right corner there is a button that leads to settings page.
 The button on the bottom change turn to the next one.

+#### Statistics

+Place for user to see how simulation ended.
+There are many statistics and button to go to settings.